IronTopi/phase1/README.md

 ### Starting and stopping the system

-If you're running this application on a linux host, you can use the provided convenience scripts.
+If you're running this application on a linux host you can use the provided convenience scripts.
 **First make sure the script-files are executable (`chmod a+x ./start.sh` etc.).**
 If you want to eliminate all possible permission-related troubles just do a reckless `chmod -R 777 ./phase1`.